Change your password

 Enable two-step verification

 To prevent this type of issue from happening in the future, we recommend enabling two-step verification.
 With the feature turned on, you will be required to enter an additional six-digit code when logging in to your account.
-To learn how to set up two-step verification, please see this article.
+To learn how to set up two-step verification, please see this article: How to set up two-step verification

-For additional tips on how to protect your Grammarly account, please review this page.
+For additional tips on how to protect your Grammarly account, please check out this article: How can I keep my Grammarly account secure

 If you are still concerned about unauthorized access to your account after following the instructions above, please let us know.